scality/Zenko/docs/docsource/reference/apis/cloudserver/access_control/CORS/index.rst

 Bucket CORS Operations
 ======================

-Bucket CORS operations enable Zenko to permit cross-origin requests sent through the browser on a per-bucket basis.
+Bucket CORS operations enable XDM   to permit cross-origin requests sent through the browser on a per-bucket basis.
 To enable cross-origin requests, configure an S3 bucket by adding a CORS subresource containing rules for the type of requests to permit.